A Global Pandemic Puts The Pressure On Even The Best Risk Management Leaders

 Following the failure of a merger deal with Anthem, Cigna moved forward and acquired PBM Express Scripts for $54 billion and combined it with their existing PBM "Tel-Drug".
 Humana has made a string of acquisitions including partnering with private equity firms to acquire the home care portion of Kindred Healthcare and all of Curo Health Services (hospice care provider); then on its own acquired Enclara (a hospice PBM) and Family Physicians Group (a large medical practice group in Florida).

 Based on the shortcomings of the Anthem/Cigna and Aetna/Humana acquisition deals, in the future any such considerations between health insurance companies and managed care organizations will go through more exhaustive internal vetting prior to even introductory conversations between organizational leaders.
 While an emphasis on finances is important, the regulatory antitrust obstacles are complex and the process of navigating through them is costly not to mention the consequences of breakup fees which may be in place in the event of deal failures.

 BCBS, founded in 1929, is a national healthcare benefits leader that continues to be a formidable competitor for any health insurance carrier or MCO.
-BCBS licensees market plans in all 50 states plus Puerto Rico and the District of Columbia through 36 licencees.
+BCBS licensees market plans in all 50 states plus Puerto Rico and the District of Columbia through 36 licensees.
 While there are more than 20 single-state BCBS plan entities, there are a few BCBS organizations that operate clusters of BCBS plans in more than one state including: